 Is gynecomastia in bodybuilders different from that of other gynecomastia patients?

 Gynecomastia in bodybuilders is very different in appearance and treatment compared to the typical case.
 Body builders think they have a “smaller, less difficult case” than others they have seen on the Internet, but this could not be the furthest from the truth.
 They have a lot of gland and very little body fat.
 The tissue is very adherent on top of a large muscle and it’s often tender because of inflammation.
 Treatment is more challenging because it is harder to remove the adherent, vascular glandular tissue through a tiny incision at the areola border.
 There is also a lack of fat that I usually work with to ensure a smooth contour after mass removal.
 Surgeon experience is very important in the treatment of bodybuilder gynecomastia.

 What is the best treatment for established gynecomastia in a bodybuilder?

-Once gynecomastia is established and present for months, it will not disappear with diet, weight loss, exercise or medications.
+Once gynecomastia is established and present for months, it will not disappear with diet, weight loss or medications.
+Additionally, contrary to rumor, exercise will not get rid of gynecomastia.
 I have educated the world on my experience that I have NEVER known a patient who had gynecomastia one day and it was gone the next with any treatment other than surgery.
 The best and only treatment for gynecomastia is the removal of the offending tissue.
 Highly experienced surgeons who care for gynecomastia patients routinely can remove this burdensome condition in short order with very satisfying results that are permanent.
 Recurrence of gynecomastia after appropriate surgical removal is extremely rare.
 The most common cause of gynecomastia recurrence is incomplete removal at treatment.
 At the AGC, my main objective is to remove ALL the tissue while sculpting a masculine chest my patients can be proud of (this may sound easy but it isn’t—that is why surgeon choice is critical to your personal success).